wrdrd/docs/docs/consulting/software-development.rst

 Digital Stand Up Meeting
 ```````````````````````````

+Pros:

-* Live docs and team chat logs are easier to remember,
+* Live docs, team chat logs, and issue/ticket comment threads
+  have URIs, are easier to remember,
   and more to the point.
+* Easier to prepare for
+* More time to read, think, and respond
+* More comfortable
+* Easier to get up to date with

+Cons:

+- It's not everyone in the same room
+- "Shouldn't this all be in the issue tracker?"

+  * Bugs, User Stories -> Issue Tracker
+  * Daily Stand Up Meeting log ->

+    *

+Digital Stand Up Meeting Process Checklist:

 - [ ] Create a collaboratively edited document ("live doc", "doc")

   * Realtime collaborative editors: Etherpad Lite, Google Docs